mkbabb/parse-that/docs/perf-optimization-ts.md

 });
 ```

 This gave the hand-written parser the same O(1) alternation as BBNF.
-The hand parser jumped from 4,267 to 5,480 ops/s—the fastest non-native parser in the benchmark, faster than both BBNF and Chevrotain.
+The hand parser jumped from 4,267 to 5,480 ops/s.

 ### Inlining wrap()